Posted on March 31, 2015

 Posted on March 4, 2015

-An Irenicon is very excited to introduce Irenicast, our new weekly podcast dedicated to the discussion of faith and culture.
+An Irenicon is very excited to introduce Irenicast, our new weekly podcast dedicated to conversations on faith and culture.
 Our first official episode will be posted on Tuesday, 3/10/15.
 Join hosts, Jeff, Mona & Allen as they explore various topics from pop culture to more serious issues impacting religion, society, and day-to-day life.
+Read More

 Posted on January 30, 2015